Building A House Vs Buying: Pros, Cons And Cost Comparison

 - Riskier loan: Because of the lack of collateral, land loans may be harder to obtain, and they often come with a higher down payment and a higher interest rate to offset the risk to the lender.

-- More difficult to predict costs: Although you may receive an estimate of the costs upfront, it is not usual for unexpected costs to crop up throughout the project.
+- Unexpected costs: Although you may receive an estimate of the costs upfront, it is not usual for unexpected costs to crop up throughout the project.

-- Increased time: Building a home will not happen quickly.
+- More time: Building a home will not happen quickly.
 It will be a much longer process than simply buying a home and moving in.

 - Stress: Depending on the situation, building a home can be more stressful.